 Along with the progression of AI and synthetic media technology, deepfakes will continue to become more convincing and harder to distinguish, posing significant threats to society.

-While the prevention of malicious deepfake usage remains a considerable challenge for authorities, businesses can undertake several measures to protect their assets and employees from the dangers of deepfake scams.
+While preventing malicious deepfake use remains a significant challenge for authorities, businesses can take several measures to protect their assets and employees from the dangers of deepfake scams.
 This includes providing educational programs to help employees identify the signs of deepfake scams and implementing verification processes, such as secret passphrases, to prevent the approval of unauthorized requests from fraudulent sources.

 Adoption of Passwordless Authentication